bburdette/zknotes/README.md

   nix build github:bburdette/zknotes
   ```

-- it doesn't come with a config.toml file, so copy the one from [here](https://www.zknotes.com/note/4755)
+- Make a config.toml file with `zknotes-server -w myconfig.toml`, then edit as needed.

 - run it with:
   ```
-  ./result/bin/zknotes-server
+  ./result/bin/zknotes-server -c myconfig.toml

   ```